-Instead of heading to McDonalds® for an application, (a manager at a fast food restaurant earns $30,000 to $35,000 per year and doesn’t have to work 24/7) if you’re not making your fortune as an agent you might consider a career in home staging.
+Instead of heading to McDonalds® for an application, (a manager at a fast food restaurant earns $30,000 to $35,000/year and doesn’t have to work 24/7) if you’re not making your fortune as a real estate agent, consider a career in home staging.

-Home stagers can grow their businesses regardless of whether the real estate market is hot or not, because people will always want to make more on the sale of their property.
+Home stagers can grow their businesses regardless of whether the real estate market is hot or not, because people always want to make more on the sale of their property.
 And in a buyer’s market, they need our help even more, if they want to sell quickly.

 It’s interesting to note too, that the majority of these home sellers hadn’t chosen their agent yet when they hired me.
-Had I had a license I would have had many of those listings myself rather than recommending them to other agents.
+After decorating their homes to sell fast, I would have had many of those listings myself rather than recommending them to real estate agents.

 Assuming the low end, at $300, if you were to do four of those a week, that’s over $60,000 at the end of the year.
 At the high end you could be making $124,800 a year and that’s just doing home staging consultations where you walk around the client’s home and give them staging advice so they can do the rest of the work themselves.

 Now, let’s assume only a quarter of those consultations turn into full blown staging projects.
-You’ll earn another $4,000 to $8,000 per month, or between $48,000 and $96,000 a year on top of the consulation fees you were already making!
-And you don’t have to share any of that income with a broker.
+You’ll earn another $4,000 to $8,000 per month, or between $48,000 and $96,000 a year on top of the consultation fees you were already making!